elivz/vz_pdf.ee_addon/README.markdown

         Content here....
     {/exp:vz_pdf}

 Please read the [http://code.google.com/p/dompdf/wiki/CSSCompatibility](dompdf documentation) on CSS compatibility.
 Most CSS is supported, however there are caveats and certain things don't work exactly the way you would expect.
+In particular, support for floats is very experimental and is disabled by default.
+Uncomment the `DOMPDF_ENABLE_CSS_FLOAT` flag in `dompdf/dompdf_config.custom.inc.php` to turn it on.

 Parameters
 ----------